openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 **Channel**
 If you want to publish your course in a dedicated channel, you can select the channel here by using the dropdown.

 In the advanced setting you can find also the option to highlight the course on the channel stage, selecting the status "Show on stage".
-Chosing this, it is mandatory to add a stage visual and a statement.
+Choosing this, it is mandatory to add a stage visual and a statement.

 ## Course dates